PROGRAM OVERVIEW

 Statutory Review Criteria:

 - The degree to which the project activity can demonstrate the purpose and need.
-This includes the degree to which the project will provide features that address infrastructure, maintenance, or building code issues at historic sites and museums, or establish or enhance security, climate control, or fire protection for museums;
+This includes the degree to which the project will provide features that address infrastructure, maintenance or building code issues at historic sites and museums, or establish or enhance security, climate control or fire protection for museums;

 - The degree to which the project supports economic stimulus or economic activity both during the project and as a result of project completion.
 This includes job creation and work creation for Montana contractors and service workers;